enkidevs/curriculum/General/Networking/types-of-networks.md

 ### WLAN

 The term `WAN` is usually confused with `WLAN`.
-A `WLAN` is a type of `LAN` that uses wireless technology (nearly always Wi-Fi) to connect some or all computers and devices to the router, and in turn to one another and the Internet.
+A `WLAN` is a type of `LAN` that uses wireless technology (nearly always Wi-Fi) to connect some or all computers and devices to the router, and in turn a network (e.g. Internet).

 ---